HISTORY OF ST JAMES DAY: AND THE CAMINO DE SANTIAGO

 - He was the nephew of Herod Antipas, who had John the Baptist beheaded (Luke 9:9; 23:7-11) and had Jesus appear before him (Luke 23:7) during his Trials.

-Due to this Herod Agrippa I’s influential friendships with the Roman emperors, he pieced together what was essentially his grandfather’s old kingdom plus the region of Abilene to the north.
+Due to Herod Agrippa I’s influential friendships with the Roman emperors, he pieced together what was essentially his grandfather’s old kingdom plus the region of Abilene to the north.
 He wielded great power over the whole territory of Palestine and Syria, including Tyre and Sidon, from A.D.
 37–44.

 St James in Spanish